VictorSierra314/ansible_role_proxmox_offline_guest_power_on/README.md

 Requirements
 ------------

-The qemu-guest-agent is mandatory on any guest targeted by the p^laybook.
-It is used to turn on/off offlines guests.
+The qemu-guest-agent is mandatory on any guest targeted by the playbook.
+It is used to turn on/off offline guests.
-All tasks are using the Proxmox API, you can run the playbook on localhost only.
+All tasks are using Proxmox API, you can run the playbook on localhost only.

 Defaults Variables